sakal/docker-node-oracledb/README.md

 - use npm link in the downstream app's package.json

 The last option is recommend to ensure the link is established in the local directory relative to the app's own package.json.
-All that needs to be down is add the link command to the apps prestart script:
+All that needs to be done is add the link command to the apps prestart script:
  ```
  "scripts": {